Kronos-Guild/framework-kit/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in helping!
-This project is an experimental Solana SDK, and we value contributions that respect the community and keep the codebase healthy.
+Framework-kit is still experimental, and we value contributions that respect the community and keep the codebase healthy.

 ## Code of Conduct & Ethics